nhunghoang0201/Customer-Transaction-Analysis-for-Data-Allocation-Strategy-for-an-E-Banking-Company-using-SQL/README.md

 - Suggests consistent reallocation cycle and stable customer movement pattern globally.

 ---
-## 💰 Question 4: Monthly Active Customers with Multiple Deposits and at Least One Purchase or Withdrawal
+#### 💰 Question 4: Monthly Active Customers with Multiple Deposits and at Least One Purchase or Withdrawal

-### 🧠 SQL Query

 **Query:**
 ```sql